 Why the Variance?

-The big variable here usually has to do with non-exercise activity thermogenesis (NEAT) which I discuss in some detail in Metabolic Rate Overview.
+The big variable here usually has to do with non-exercise activity thermogenesis (NEAT), one of the four components of metabolic rate.
 In short, NEAT refers to activities that aren’t exercise that burn calories.
-Fidgeting, moving around, etc. And people vary drastically in how NEAT responds to overfeeding with some people (the stereotypical ‘hardgainer’) often shown massively increased NEAT when they try to eat a lot.
+Fidgeting, moving around, etc. And people vary drastically in how NEAT responds to overfeeding with some people (the stereotypical “hardgainer”) often shown massively increased NEAT when they try to eat a lot.
 So calories that would go to support muscle growth just get burnt off with excess activity.
 But I’m getting off topic.

 In any case, I suggest trainees start at that calorie level and make adjustments depending on biweekly body composition measures.
 So start at say 18 cal/lb and see how your caliper measurements (men should probably use abdominal, women thigh as these tend to be most representative of body fat levels) change after 2 weeks.

 If they went up a little (maybe a couple of millimeters over 2 weeks) and you’re gaining strength in the gym, you’re probably at a sufficient calorie level to maximize growth without excessive fat gain.
-More calories probably won’t increase muscle gain but may give disproportionate fat gain.
+More calories probably won’t increase muscle gain but will cause disproportionate fat gain.

 If neither weight nor body fat has increased, calories are too low.
 At that point, I’d suggest adding another couple of hundred calories per day to your diet.
 Eventually you’ll find that calorie level that starts putting weight on you.
 Obviously, as you get bigger, you’ll have to add more calories as well.